scala/docs.scala-lang/_overviews/scala3-book/taste-vars-data-types.md

 var b = 1
 ```

 In an application, a `val` can’t be reassigned.
-You’ll generate a compiler error if you try to reassign one:
+You’ll cause a compiler error if you try to reassign one:

 ```scala
 val msg = "Hello, world"